Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 # Ansible Sample Exam for RHCE EX294

 This is a sample Ansible exam that I’ve created to prepare for the new RHCE exam EX294.
-As with the real exam, no answers to the sample exam questions will be provided.
+As with the real exam, no perfect answers to the sample exam questions will be provided, but more or less correct and accurate.

 ## Requirements